LeslieDancey/FME_Desktop_Advanced/conditional_attribute_values.md

 OK, now double-click the next Test Condition to set up the condition for FloodRisk=2

 According to the table, there are two conditions for FloodRisk=2.
 They are when:

+Zone = 200 AND Elevation <= 10

+Zone = 100 AND Elevation <= 25

+So, enter four clauses; one each for Zone=100, Zone=200, Elevation<=10, Elevation<=25.

+Now change the test type to Composite.
+In the Composite Expression field, enter:

+(1 AND 3) OR (2 AND 4)

+Of course the composite expression field will depend on the order you entered the clauses in.
+If you entered them in a different order then you will need to adjust this field.

+Enter 2 into the Output Port parameter and click OK to close this dialog.
+The main TestFilter dialog now looks like this:

+Now repeat this step for each of the other flood risk values.
+There will be three clauses for zone 3, two clauses for zone 4, and back to one clause for zone 5.

+It may seem complicated, but it should be easy to get into a routine.
+Additionally, make use of the Duplicate buttons in these dialogs to speed up the process.

+The final dialog will look like this.

+The final test will be similar to the very first, with only two conditions, so it will be an AND rather than a Composite test.